GoogleCloudPlatform/mllp/README.md

 ## Pull

 The prebuilt docker image is staged on Google Container Registry (GCR).
-You may pull the latest image by running:
+It is strongly recommended to use the prebuilt docker images:

 ```bash
 docker pull gcr.io/cloud-healthcare-containers/mllp-adapter:latest